robimaliqi/Goal-Tracker-With-User-Authenication-Mern-Stack/README.md

 # Mern-Stack Goal Tracker

-A MERN stack tutorial by Traversy Media where we will create a RESTful API from scratch with Node.js, Express, MongoDB and Mongoose.
+A MERN stack where we will create a RESTful API from scratch with Node.js, Express, MongoDB and Mongoose.
 In this web application the user will be able to register, log in, create, read, update and delete goals.

 ## How to use: